SchweizerischeBundesbahnen/netzgrafik-editor-converter/README.md

 ## Design

+The Maven project is structured into three modules: `app`, `lib` and `test`.

+### Application

+A command-line application based on Spring Boot's `CommandLineRunner`, which serves as the entry point for interacting with the converter.
+The module isolates the Spring Boot dependency.

+### Library

-The converter has a modular design (DI):
+The core functionality of the project is encapsulated in the library module, which provides the logic for reading, converting, and writing network graphic data.
+The library has a modular design (DI):

 - **converter**: Reads a network graphic from a source, converts it, and writes to a sink.
     - **core**: Converter logic and configuration.